LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Methodology

 \subsection{Framework formulation process}

-To begin creating our attack taxonomy, we take inspiration from prior research which has studied and discovered security and privacy issues in other computing platforms that support third-party application and plugins, such as the web~\cite{GuhaSP11ExtensionSec,liu2012chrome,RolaUSENIX17Extension,SomeEmPoWebSP19}, mobile~\cite{enck2011study, felt2011androidCCS}, and IoT~\cite{FernandesIoTAppSecSP16, iqbal2022your, ifttt}.
-We then filter the attacks that apply to the plugin-integrated LLM platform, by considering the capabilities of key stakeholders, i.e., plugins, users, and the LLM platform, and the relationships between them, surveyed in Section~\ref{sec:background}.
+To begin creating our attack taxonomy, we take inspiration from prior research which has studied and discovered security and privacy issues in other computing platforms that integrate third-parties, such as the web~\cite{GuhaSP11ExtensionSec,liu2012chrome,RolaUSENIX17Extension,SomeEmPoWebSP19, ghasemisharif2018single}, mobile~\cite{enck2011study, felt2011androidCCS}, and IoT~\cite{FernandesIoTAppSecSP16, iqbal2022your, ifttt, liang2015sift}.
+Specifically, we draw attacks from prior work that might also apply to the plugin-integrated LLM platform.
+We then filter these attacks by considering the capabilities of key stakeholders, i.e., plugins, users, and the LLM platform, and the relationships between them, surveyed in Section~\ref{sec:background}.
 We also assume that an external adversary could compromise any of the stakeholders and assume their roles.

-Next, we use a structured threat modeling process with all authors to identify new and future attacks that could be mounted against plugin-integrated LLM platforms.
+Next, we use an attack tree-based structured threat modeling process~\cite{schneier1999attack} to identify new and future attacks that could be mounted against plugin-integrated LLM platforms.
 To systematically enumerate these attacks, we review the surveyed capabilities of users, plugins, and LLM platforms (in Section~\ref{sec:background}) and determine the potential ways in which an adversary could leverage its capabilities to raise security, privacy, and safety issues.
 While determining, we rely on our domain knowledge and consider the issues that could arise due to the complexity of understanding the functionality described in natural language~\cite{manning1999foundations}.

 Toward achieving extensibility, it is important for the framework to be well-structured.
 To provide that structure, we first group the attacks based on the high-level goal that the attacker intends to achieve, and then further under pairs of LLM platform stakeholders, each acting as adversaries and/or victims.
 This extensibility will allow future researchers to incorporate new stakeholders, attack goals, and specific instantiations of attacks that might appear in future LLM platforms (or others that are not captured by our framework).
+All three authors met several times over a period of two months to discuss and revise the attack taxonomy.